Debora96/Article-IEEE-TCBB-codes/README.md

-# Article-PeerJ-codes
+# Article-IEEE/TCBB-codes
-An Integrated Analysis of Mutational Profiling Using Deep Learning to Predict Survival of Patients With Squamous Cell Carcinoma and Lung Adenocarcinoma
+An Integrated Analysis of Mutational Profiling Using Deep Learning to Predict Survival of Patients With Squamous Cell Carcinoma